GandhiCloudLab/ibm-ai-ops-blog/100-configuring-ai-manager/readme.md

 #### c) Certificate

-1. Get into a shell of the pod contains `topology-topology`
+1. Get into a shell of the pod that contains the name `topology-topology`

 ```bash
  oc exec -it $(oc get po| grep topology-topology |awk '{print $1}') bash